pygreece/community/organization/principles/en.md

 ### Board Elections

 Only registered members of the community have voting rights.
-The board is responsible to communicate a registration form through the PyGreece Discord Server 2 weeks before the elections.
+The board is responsible for communicating a registration form through the PyGreece Discord Server two weeks before the elections.

 The election committee, selected by the previous board, has no right to participate in the